djkepa/custom-react-hooks/packages/use-effect-once/README.md

 ## API Reference

+### Parameters

 - `effect`: A function that will be executed once when the component mounts.
 This function can optionally return a cleanup function, which will be executed when the component unmounts.

+## Use Cases

+- **Initial Setup**: Perform setup operations like fetching initial data or setting up listeners.
+- **One-time Calculations**: Compute values needed only once during the component's lifecycle.
+- **Single API Calls**: Make a single API call when a component is rendered for the first time.
+- **Non-Recurring Subscriptions**: Subscribe to a service or event listener that should only be initialized once.

 ## Contributing